Ranji1226/Astable-Multivibrator-with-Decade-Counter/README.md

 # Astable-Multivibrator-with-Decade-Counter
-The repository explains the design and implementation of astable multivibrator with a Decade counter mixed signal circuit.
+The repository explains about the design and implementation of astable multivibrator with a Decade counter mixed signal circuit.
 The astable multivibrator is analog part and its output is given as a clock to the digital part decade counter.

 ## Table of Contents
 - [Abstract](#abstract)